 - 8. The filter change points for the 2MHz and 4MHz filters have been moved up by 1kHz.
 It was particularly disconcerting that right at the 2.0MHz and 4.0MHz frequencies these filters would be changed.
 The new frequencies are 2.001MHz, and 4.001MHz. - 9.
 The Serial Test facility has been enhanced with the addition of a dump of the attenuator settings corresponding to the various internal filters, as well as an Auto-Equalise function. - 10.
 If the mode or filter bandwidth is changed when displaying the power, voltage, current or SWR, the display will blink twice and display the setting which has been changed, and then return to the previously selected display page. - 11.
 The filter button is now ignored in the User Configuration menu except for the filter page itself where it is allowed to select the filter whose bandwidth you wish to adjust. - 12.
 The Serial Test calibration and user configuration dump has been slightly altered so that the various parameters are now displayed in the same order as they occur in the setup menus. - 13.
 The over-current trip has been changed from a single sample trip to an averaging trip.
 The number of samples is set to 64, giving a sample time of about 300mSec.
 This is sufficient to provide warning of a steady-state over-current, but will ignore transient peaks. - 14.
 Power-up serial garbage.
-In other versions, if the user set serial port speed was not the default of 9600 Baud, then the serial port would transmit garbage until the port speed was reset.
+In other versions, if the user serial port speed was not the default of 9600 Baud, then the serial port would transmit garbage until the port speed was reset.
 This has now been fixed, no serial port output occurs until the port speed has been finalised during the boot-sequence. - 15.
-Various minor internal code optimisations.
+The diagnostic serial terminal printouts are now only displayed if the serial port is set to the Test mode.
+This is also now the default serial port mode rather than the Yaesu CAT mode.
+This ensures that on initial load, or if a checksum error occurs, if you have a serial terminal connected you will see the boot sequence messages. - 16.
+The squelch hold time has been slightly lengthened to 850mS versus the original 500mS.
+This allows a slightly longer time between syllables, and improves the operation of the squelch. - 17.
+Minor cleanup of the serial test facility displays. - 18.
+Reorganisation of the serial port protocol selections with significant internal code optimisations resulting in a useful reduction in code size.

-Adrian Ryan - 5B4AIY 22 November 2011
+Adrian Ryan - 5B4AIY 16 December 2011